ucb-bar/RoSE/about.md

 * Note: If using VirtualBox, ensure you have at least 20 GB of memory allocated for this step or the QEMU session cannot start.
 * Ensure you have a RoSE terminal open by clicking on the RoSE icon in the sidebar.
 * Run `rose vm ros`
- * This launches a RISC-V QEMU session allowing interactive access to the linux image that is deployed to the SoC.
+ * This launches a RISC-V QEMU session allowing interactive access to the Linux image that is deployed to the SoC.
  * Note: This is equivalent to the following FireMarshal command: `marshal launch ./soc/sw/rose-images/ros-ubuntu.json`
 * After the image finishes booting, you will see a login prompt.
 Enter the username `root` and the password `firesim`.
   * Note: Ubuntu might print diagnostic information on top of the login prompt.
-However, you can still login as usual.
+However, you can still log in as usual.
-* (Optional) run `uname -a` to view system informaton
+* (Optional) run `uname -a` to view system information
 * Navigate to the ROS1 workspace: `cd ./ros_catkin_ws/`.
 This contains the ROS1 build and installation directory
 * To set the ROS environment variables, run `source ./devel/setup.bash`
 * To start the ROS server, run `roscore` to validate that it's functional.
 Terminate with `^C`
-* (Optional) build a new ROS package from source:
+* (Optional) Build a new ROS package from the source:
   * TODO hector_mapping
 * Exit the QEMU session by running `poweroff`
 * (Optional) For more information on how to build workloads, please refer to the FireMarshal documentation: firemarshal.readthedocs.io/en/latest/

 ### 2) (Optional) Modify the build flow for the ROS1 image
  * Run `ls ./soc/sw/rose-images/ros-ubuntu/overlay/root/`.
 This contains any files that will be copied into the root directory when building your Linux image
  * Open `./soc/sw/rose-imges/ros-ubuntu/guest-init.sh`.
-This contains scripts that are executed when building the linux image within the emulated RISC-V session.
+This contains scripts that are executed when building the Linux image within the emulated RISC-V session.
      * Note: Since ROS1 is typically natively installed on a system with access to the system's package manager, we use a native build flow.
 All commands needed to build the core ROS system are in this file.
      * Note: We follow ROS' source-build flow; for more detailed information, refer to the documentation: wiki.ros.org/noetic/Installation/Source.
 ROS1's lisp integration is not well supported in RISC-V, so we patch this out.
-If you need to use lisp, please reach out to the tutorial organizers for the boostrapping process.
+If you need to use lisp, please reach out to the tutorial organizers for the bootstrapping process.
  * Open `./soc/sw/rose-imges/ros-ubuntu/guest-init.sh`.
 This contains scripts that are executed by the host building the images.
 Since we use a native build flow, this is unused.
 However, if using cross-compilation, relevant build scripts should be placed here.
  * To rebuild a new image, run `marshal build ./soc/sw/rose-images/ros-ubuntu.json`.
 Remember to run `rose build` afterward to update the newly updated image within RoSE.